- What is The DHS Program’s relationship to USAID and ICF International?

-DHS surveys are generally carried out at the request of the USAID mission or another international donor in a given country.
+DHS surveys are carried out at the request of the country with the cooperation of the USAID Mission or another international donor in a given country.
 DHS surveys are carried out only in less-developed countries, or countries receiving US foreign aid.
 ICF International does assist non-USAID funded countries to implement surveys, using funding from the countries themselves or from a non-USAID donor.
 Such surveys use all standard The DHS Program protocols and materials.

 - How does a country which has never had a survey get one started?